 In the wizard, under Cookies – Statistics, you will need to choose between the following answers:

-- Yes, Anonymous – Choose this if you’re in the EU, do not target Germany or Austria, and have configured Analytics for GDPR.
+- Yes, but not with any of the above services – Choose this if you’re in the EU, do not target Germany or Austria, and have configured Analytics for GDPR.
 This answer will set Google Analytics before consent.

 2. Adjusting gtag.js for consent